 Other than updating the permit conditions to today's requirements, and changing the barium and iron units from mg/L to ug/L, because the ug/L is more widely used for these metals and older permits required ug/L, except for the previous permit, there were no changes to Part III in this 2023 renewal permit.
-A new permit condition was included in the permit schedule Part VI concerning potentially reporting incorrect water level results for the monitor wells.
+Plus, per the Permittee's October 13, 2022 RAI response, two new intermediate monitor wells MWI-7B and MWI-12B were added to permit conditions III.A.1, III.B.5, and VI.1.e and required to be installed.
+A new permit condition was included in the permit schedule Part VI concerning potentially reporting incorrect water level results for the monitor wells, and some additional specific conditions for the two new monitor wells.